 Four companies are spending $50B+ to blanket Earth with satellite internet.
 Only one or two will dominate.
 Here's how each stacks up on technology, financing, customers, and long-term viability.

-Inside Airbus Defence and Space: Europe's 36,000-employee space giant behind Galileo, Copernicus, OneWeb, and the Orion service module keeping NASA astronauts alive.
+Inside Airbus Defence and Space: Europe's 35,000-employee space prime behind Galileo, Copernicus, OneWeb, and the Orion service module that flew NASA astronauts around the Moon on Artemis II.